Guangdong-Hong Kong Technology Cooperation Funding Scheme (TCFS)

 - Intellectual Property (IP) Rights Ownership: lead applicant for platform projects; industry co-applicant for collaborative projects if it contributes at least 50% of the total project cost.

 TCFS invites applications for funding once a year.
-The application period for 2019 TCFS was 29 July 2019 to 13 September 2019.
+The application period in 2021 was 20 September 2021 to 19 November 2021.
 Please read the following documents before submitting an application:

 - Guide to Filling in the TCFS Application Form